peterussell/peterussell.github.io_old/_posts/2015-11-04-Life-Before-30-Education.md

 ### Become Reasonably Fluent in a Second Language

-This one's been on the list for a long time and I'm sure I'm not alone.
-French is the language of choice because it's spoken in a number of areas that I'm interested in either visiting or spending more time in the future (including Tahiti in January... muahaha).
+This one's been on the list for a long time - I'm sure I'm not alone in that sentiment.
+French is my language of choice because it's spoken in a number of areas that I'm interested in either visiting or spending more time in the future (including Tahiti in January... muahaha).

 I've been using the free iPad app from [www.duolingo.com][duolingo], usually doing a couple of lessons most nights before bed.
 The lessons only take about 5-10 minutes each which make them nice bite-size chunks.